 - Decision-makers with limited availability

 - Inability to choose the best project path

 - A corporate culture that doesn’t value speed

 - A demanding project management process that requires detailed pre-planning, inflexible technical requirements, and hard deadlines

-In contrast, large enterprise innovation typically employs traditional, linear development methodologies such as waterfall, whose model favors highly detailed RFPs, lengthy product requirement lists, and disparate development efforts focusing on various product features simultaneously.
+In contrast, large enterprise innovation typically employs traditional, linear development methodologies such as waterfall.
+The waterfall model favors highly detailed RFPs, lengthy product requirement lists, and disparate development efforts focusing on various product features simultaneously.
 The result is that no one functional slice of the product is 100% done, so no meaningful testing and evaluation can take place until the entire project is completed.
 Mired in operational challenges and a lack of urgency, large enterprises often end up with undifferentiated and irrelevant products, delayed launches, high team turnover, and missed strategic goals.

-There’s a proven approach to rapid, reliable innovation that works regardless of enterprise size — it’s called Scrum.
-It’s the leading framework used in modern, agile software development and it utilizes cross-functional, self-organizing teams that break their work into a series of timed iterations called sprints.
+There’s a proven approach to rapid, reliable innovation that works regardless of enterprise size – it’s called Scrum.
+It’s the leading framework used in modern, agile software development and it utilizes cross-functional, self-organizing teams.
+These teams break their work into a series of timed iterations called sprints.
 The concept of sprints is to focus development teams on producing a working, tested product at the end of each iteration.
-The Scrum approach not only makes innovation faster and more predictable, it also encourages the development of products with real business value that’s demonstrated with every iteration.
+The Scrum approach not only makes innovation faster and more predictable, but it also encourages the development of products with real business value that’s demonstrated with every iteration.